drewbug/EEG.li/index.markdown

 Push-Button Retinas
 -------------------

-When you close your eyes, the back of your brain produces signifcantly more alpha waves than when your eyes are open.
+When you close your eyes, the back of your brain produces significantly more alpha waves than when your eyes are open.
 By monitoring for this change, we can treat the closing of the eyes as the pushing of a "button".
 While not exactly _useful_ for most people, this is an easy starting point for the implementation of a very rudimentary brain-computer interface.